 The most evidence-backed approaches for supporting the gut-brain axis are the same foundations that support gut health generally:

 For a broader look at how to support gut health through diet and supplementation, see our guide to gut health.
-If you’re looking for a supplement designed around fermented delivery of multiple probiotic strains, Biome Bliss combines probiotics, prebiotics, and postbiotics in a naturally fermented tonic format.
+If you’re looking for a supplement that combines probiotic strains, prebiotics, and postbiotics in a single format, Biome Bliss uses a naturally fermented delivery system designed to support gut microbiome diversity.

 Frequently Asked Questions